Back to Inductee Search

 Evelyn Berezin was an expert in logic design and data transmission.
 She designed one of the earliest computer reservations systems for airlines and founded a company that developed the first computerized standalone word processor for business use.

-’s honors include induction into the Women in Technology International (WITI) Hall of Fame.
-In 2015, she was made a Fellow of the Computer History Museum.
+Berezin held 13 U.S. patents and was inducted into the Long Island Technology Hall of Fame in 2006 and the Women in Technology International (WITI) Hall of Fame in 2011.
+In 2015, she was made a fellow of the Computer History Museum.

 10 Things You Need to Know About Evelyn Berezin>>>